Azure/azure-sphere-gallery/SetIoTCentralPropsForDeviceGroup/README.md

 * Azure Sphere Device Group Guid
 * JSON Setting to apply

-You can now run the SetDgIoTCProps utility:
+You can now run the SetIoTCentralPropsForDeviceGroup utility:

 A sample command line could look like this:

-`SetDgIoTCProps https://myapp.azureiotcentral.com "IoT Central Access Token" 168A1115-568D-4717-A445-CFC4BB1BB8C7 {\"StatusLED\":true}`
+`SetIoTCentralPropsForDeviceGroup https://myapp.azureiotcentral.com "IoT Central Access Token" 168A1115-568D-4717-A445-CFC4BB1BB8C7 {\"StatusLED\":true}`

 ## Project expectations